awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

         We recommend that you specify this field to prevent confusion\.
 If you omit this field, the file path up to the final dot is used as the log group name\.
 For example, if the file path is `/tmp/TestLogFile.log.2017-07-11-14`, the log group name is `/tmp/TestLogFile.log`\.
       + `log_stream_name` – Optional\.
 Specifies what to use as the log stream name in CloudWatch Logs\.
 As part of the name, you can use `{instance_id}`, `{hostname}`, `{local_hostname}`, and `{ip_address}` as variables within the name\. `{hostname}` retrieves the hostname from the EC2 metadata, and `{local_hostname}` uses the hostname from the network configuration file\.

-        If you omit this field, the default value of `{instance_id}` is used\.
+        If you omit this field, the value of the `log_stream_name` parameter in the global `logs` section is used\.
+If that is also omitted, the default value of `{instance_id}` is used\.

         If a log stream doesn't already exist, it's created automatically\.
       + `timezone` – Optional\.
 Specifies the time zone to use when putting timestamps on log events\.
 The valid values are `UTC` and `Local`\.
 The default value is `Local`\.

         This parameter is ignored if you don't specify a value for `timestamp_format`\.